preetisawant/cloud-foundry/permissions.md

 ```
 {: pre}

-The command sets the following access policies for the target user:
+The command sets the following access policies for the target user in the current IBM Cloud account:

-*  Editor roles to the Cloud Object Storage and CFEE services in the current IBM Cloud account.
+*  Editor roles in the CFEE and Cloud Object Storage services.
-*  Administrator role to the Kubernetes Service in the current IBM Cloud account.
+*  Administrator role in the Kubernetes service.
-*  Developer role to the current space in the current org for provisioning of the Compose for PostgreSQL.
+*  Administrator role in the Databases for PostgreSQL service.

 For more details on the command issue the following: